firehol/blocklist-ipsets/README.md

 5. **OpenBL.org** lists `openbl*`

    The team of OpenBL tracks brute force attacks on their hosts.
-They suggest to use the default blacklist which has a retension policy of 90 days (`openbl`), but they also provide a list with different retension policies (from 1 day to 1 year).
+They suggest to use the default blacklist which has a retension policy of 90 days (`openbl`), but they also provide lists with different retension policies (from 1 day to 1 year).
    Their goal is to report abuse to the responsible provider so that the infection is disabled.

 6. **Blocklist.de** lists `blocklist_de*`